nnnnic/color-flip/README.md

   2. Enter the RGB(a) value leading with rgb...
   3. Hit enter to get #HEX

-Selected text can also be flipped with ctrl + 3
+Selected text can also be flipped with ctrl + shift + 3